 Thai man cleared of criminal charges in court

-A Thai man named as Phumphat Tanosingh, working as a security officer at the club, was later charged under Section 297 of the Thai Criminal code by Thai police in Pattaya with assault causing grievous bodily harm to the UK man following the violence outside the club.
-The Thai man claimed self-defence and was cleared of the charge by a Thai criminal court after fully considering the facts in the matter.
+A Thai man named as Phumphat Tanosingh, working as a security officer at the club, was later charged by Thai police in Pattaya with an assault causing grievous bodily harm to the UK man outside the popular venue.
+The Thai man claimed self-defence and was cleared of the charge by a Thai criminal court after considering the facts in the matter.

-CCTV footage showed the UK man throwing a punch
+CCTV footage shows the UK man throwing a punch

-This may have been justified on the basis of the CCTV footage which shows the former British officer, walking backwards but then throwing a punch into the air as he was approached by the Thai doormen following which he receives a single, clinical blow that would cause him severe brain damage and eventually lead to his death.
+This may have been justified on the basis of the CCTV footage which shows the former British officer, walking backwards and then throwing a punch into the air as he was approached by the Thai doormen following which he receives a single, clinical blow that caused severe brain damage and eventually led to his death.

 Tried to dial emergency services inside club

-Barmen said that Mr Jones Matthias refused to settle his bill at the Go-Go bar
+Barmen said that Mr Jones Matthias refused to settle his bill at the Go-Go establishment

-Evidence presented by the security guards at the club, named as Mandarin A Go-Go bar, suggested that Mr Jones Matthias had failed to settle an account at the establishment.
+Evidence presented by the security guards at the club named as Mandarin A Go-Go suggested that Mr Jones-Matthias had failed to settle an account at the establishment.